Understanding your skin type.

 Specialist skin care.

-And of course there are special skin care problems need special skin care solutions.
+And of course there are special skin care problems that need special skin care solutions.

 Problem or acne skin types.